PhilipYip1988/python-tutorials/001_install/readme.md

 [Mambaforge Install on Ubuntu](./002_ubuntu_install/)

 Brief installation instructions and a comparison of the package managers are available for those already experienced with Python below.
-It is recommended for begineers to glance through the comparison of the package managers below and then ensure they use and stick to the ```mamba``` package manager.
+It is recommended for begineers to glance through the comparison of the package managers below and take steps to ensure they use and stick to only using the ```mamba``` package manager.

 ## Package Manager